oodler577/FreePublicPerlAPIs/README.md

 3. A complete entry consists of at least 1 Perl module and 1 commandline client with commands to use all API endpoints
 4. Installing the module must also install the client (so it's available via `PATH`)
 5. ALL endpoints of the API must be implemented and used in some way by the cli client
-6. You must claim your API before you start working on it
+6. You must [claim your API](https://github.com/oodler577/FreePublicPerlAPIs/wiki) before you start working on it
 7. There are no deadlines, but if your claim is clearly stale it can be scooped

+# FAQ

+1. Q: Will there be any voting?
+A: NO, the proof is in the pudding
+2. Q: Is there a main place to discuss this?
+A: NO
+3. Q: Is there a main point of contact for questions or clarifications?
+A: Best bet is to creat [an issue here](https://github.com/oodler577/FreePublicPerlAPIs/issues)

+# GOOD LUCK!